tarbell-project/tarbell/tarbell/docs/google_spreadsheets.rst

 Named worksheets
 ----------------

-Other worksheets can hold any kind of data support by Google spreadsheets.
+Other worksheets can hold any kind of data supported by Google spreadsheets.
 These variables can be accessed by their worksheet name.

 If there is no `key` column in the worksheet, the worksheet can be accessed as a list.
 Imagine a spreadsheet named `cars` with these values: